cyberbotics/webots/docs/guide/tutorial-4-more-about-controllers-20-minutes.md

 > import com.cyberbotics.webots.controller.DistanceSensor;
 > import com.cyberbotics.webots.controller.Motor;
 > ```
-Just after the import statements create the `e-puck_avoid_collision class` (the name of the class should match exactly the name of the file) and the `main` funcion.
+Just after the import statements create the `EPuckAvoidCollision class` (the name of the class should match exactly the name of the file) and the `main` function.
 In the `main function`, define a variable that defines the duration of each physics step.
 This macro will be used as argument to the `Robot::step` function, and it will also be used to enable the devices.
 This duration is specified in milliseconds and it must be a multiple of the value in the `basicTimeStep` field of the [WorldInfo](../reference/worldinfo.md) node.
 > ```c
-> public class e-puck_avoid_collision {
+> public class EPuckAvoidCollision {
 >
 >   public static void main(String[] args) {
 >